-All ciphers store their scheduled keys in a single data type called "symmetric_key".
+All ciphers store their scheduled keys in a single data type called "symmetric\key".
 This allows all ciphers to have the same prototype and store their keys as naturally as possible.
+This also removes the need for dynamic memory allocation and allows you to allocate a fixed sized buffer for storing scheduled keys.
 All ciphers provide five visible functions which are (given that XXX is the name of the cipher):

-The XXX_setup() routine will setup the cipher to be used with a given number of rounds and a given key length (in bytes).
+The XXX\setup() routine will setup the cipher to be used with a given number of rounds and a given key length (in bytes).
 The number of rounds can be set to zero to use the default, which is generally a good idea.

 If the function returns successfully the variable "skey" will have a scheduled key stored in it.
-Its important to note that you should only used this scheduled key with the intended cipher.
-For example, if you call "blowfish_setup()" do not pass the scheduled key onto "rc5_ecb_encrypt()".
+It's important to note that you should only used this scheduled key with the intended cipher.
+For example, if you call "blowfish\setup()" do not pass the scheduled key onto "rc5\ecb\encrypt()".
 All setup functions do not allocate memory off the heap so when you are done with a key you can simply discard it (e.g. they can be on the stack).